 |

 Tip: You may wish to decorate both sides of the figure if you wish to hang it into a window or freely in a room.
-You will then be required to double the amount of all the pieces.
+You will then be required to double the amount of all the pieces and the pieces of the backside have to be cut out reversed.

 |